-- Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins and self-locking nuts with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in sequence with their assembled locations. - Do not touch the terminals of electrical components which use microcomputers (such as electronic control unit).
-Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use tools and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks. - Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner.
+- Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins and self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in sequence with their assembled locations. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use tools and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks. - Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically.
+Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire.

-To prevent ECM from storing the diagnostic trouble codes, do not carelessly disconnect the harness connectors which are related to the ECCS and A/T control system.
+To prevent ECM from storing the diagnostic trouble codes, do not carelessly disconnect the harness connectors which are related to the engine and TCM (Transmission Control Module) system.
 The connectors should be disconnected only when working according to the WORK FLOW of TROUBLE DIAGNOSES in EC and AT sections.

-Precautions for Multiport Fuel Injection System or ECCS Engine
+Precautions for Multiport Fuel Injection System or Engine Control System